Login / Quote Area

 For 100% reliability local analogue & AES3 I/O is provided as complementary audio connectivity to the network audio.

 Glensound’s World renowned Referee compressor limiter system keeps even the loudest commentators sounding great.

 8 off Audio Volume Controls for Each Commentators with Pan

 On the top panel are 24 rotary headphone volume encoders.
 Internally they are connected to a DSP matrix and the sources can be set depending upon your preference.

 At the top of the front panel on the right hand side is a row of clear bright yellow LEDs.
-When an encoder is turned to adjust the volume this row of LEDs illuminate to show the current position of that encoder.
-When the encoder is used to adjust the pan of the source then this row of LEDs illumiate with a single LED indiacting the current panned position.
+When an encoder is turned to adjust the volume, this row of LEDs illuminate to show the current position of that encoder.
+When the encoder is used to adjust the pan of the source then this row of LEDs illuminate with a single LED indicating the current panned position.

 Turning the encoder adjusts the volume, and simultaneously pressing down and turning the encoder adjusts the pan.

 The source of the PPM can be customised but is normally the outgoing programme mix.
 When a front panel gain control is adjusted the PPM automatically shows just the level from that input.

 There are 4 off round bright illuminated talkback buttons and 1 large square illuminated mic on button for each of the 3 commentators.
 The audio circuits that the outputs of these switches are routed to can be fully configured.
 The operation of these switches (momentary, latching etc) and the interaction of these switches (i.e. pressing a talkback switch mutes the main mic) can be fully configured by the windows 10 app.

 There are 3 balanced audio inputs one for each commentator.
 Each of these inputs can be selected to accept a Microphone or Line level source.
 48V phantom power can be turned on if in microphone mode.